souravwalke/DailyJobBoost/README.md

-# DailyJobBoost
+# HypeMeUp

-DailyJobBoost is a motivational email service that sends daily inspirational quotes to job seekers, helping them stay motivated during their job search journey.
+HypeMeUp is a motivational email service that sends daily inspirational quotes to job seekers, helping them stay motivated during their job search journey.
 It features smart quote rotation, timezone-based delivery, and a secure admin interface for content management.

 ## Features